callumjr/note-taker-app/README.md

 # note-taker-app
-A simple note taker app i made.
+A simple note taker app i made using javascript as a beginner.